simplificator/simplificator-blog/README.md

 - `date`: the publication date in `YYYY-MM-DD` format.
 This is used in the permalink.
 - `language`: `en` or `de`.
 This is used to tell the browser and search engines which language is used, so that they don't need to guess.
 - `author`: your name :)

+Optional fields:

+- `tags`: a list of tags for the blog post

 ### Images